 While there are multiple causes behind dizziness, including medications and neurological conditions, certain symptoms can point to Meniere’s Disease, an inner ear disorder, managed by Otolaryngology’s Vestibular program.
-Symtoms of the disease include rotational spinning, accompanied by fluctuating hearing loss, ringing in the ears and a sense of fullness in the affected ear.
+Meniere's Disease symptoms include rotational spinning, accompanied by fluctuating hearing loss, ringing in the ears and a sense of fullness in the affected ear.

-Before beginning treatment, an audiologist will perform a hearing evaluation, along with a physical exam to determine if an inner ear condition is present.
+Before beginning treatment for Meniere's Disease, an audiologist will perform a hearing evaluation, along with a physical exam to determine if an inner ear condition is present.
 Following diagnosis, a course of treatment is chosen depending on the level of hearing loss in the affected ear and whether medical intervention has proven effective.
-Intra-Tympanic Steroid Injections, absorbed by the inner ear, are one medical treatment, not requiring surgical intervention, for patients with Meniere’s Disease.
+Intra-Tympanic Steroid Injections, absorbed by the inner ear, are one medical treatment for Meniere's Disease that does not require surgical intervention.

 For More Information

 For more information or to schedule an appointment, please call 847.504.3300.